Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 In equation (\ref{eq:SNR_1_QLamp_PhiV}), we have assumed that the dark-matter frequency is sufficiently close to the resonance frequency and the noise impedance is sufficiently slowly varying, so that it may be taken as a constant over the integration range: $Z_{N}(\nu,\nu_{r}^{i}) \approx Z_{N}(\nu_{r}^{i},\nu_{r}^{i})$.
 In particular, we require that this be a good approximation within a few sensitivity bandwidths of the resonance, as defined by the Q-factor (\ref{eq:InvN_Spectrum_Q}).
-We restrict our attention to $Q_{s}(\nu_{r}^{i},n(\nu_{r}^{i}),Q^{i},\xi_{FV}^{i})\gg 1$.

-Our optimization procedure consists of two parts: \begin{enumerate} \item For each scan frequency $\nu_{r}^{i}$, we maximize the expectation value of the square of the SNR with respect to $\xi_{FV}^{i}$.
+Similar to Section \ref{sec:scan_opt}, our optimization procedure consists of two parts: \begin{enumerate} \item For each scan frequency $\nu_{r}^{i}$, we maximize the expectation value of the square of the SNR with respect to $\xi_{FV}^{i}$.
 In performing this optimization, we hold the internal resistance fixed, so we are effectively optimizing with respect to noise impedance.
-The value function for this optimization is $F[\nu_{r}^{i},\xi_{FV}^{i}]$, as defined in (\ref{eq:F_gen_def}); we have replaced the scattering transmission $S_{21}^{(1)}(\nu)$ with the resonator matching parameters $\nu_{r}^{i},\xi_{FV}^{i}$ of the flux-to-voltage detection circuit.
+The value function for this optimization is $F[\nu_{r}^{i},\xi_{FV}^{i}]$, as defined in (\ref{eq:F_gen_def}); we have replaced the scattering transmission $S_{21}^{(1)}(\nu)$ with the resonator matching parameters $\nu_{r}^{i},\xi_{FV}^{i}$ of the flux-to-voltage detection scheme.
 This function measures the resonator sensitivity to dark matter, integrated over a wide search range, and weighted by probability densities associated with dark-matter properties.
 In this step of the optimization, we ask, for a particular resonator design, with a particular quality factor (i.e. resistance), what is the optimal noise impedance for the amplifier.
 Is it optimal to be noise-matched? \item Assume that the total experiment time is fixed, i.e. $\sum_{i} \tau_{i} = T_{\rm tot}$.
 We find the distribution of time over scan steps that maximizes the weighted area of the search's exclusion region in mass $\nu_{\rm DM}^{0}$-coupling $g_{\rm DM}$ parameter space.
 The value function for this optimization is the integral $A[ \{\nu_{r}^{i} \}, \{ \tau_{i} \} ]$ of (\ref{eq:A_gen_def}). \end{enumerate}